Learning, Attitudes, Cognition and eBehaviour Research Group

 Learning analytics is the collection, analysis and feedback of data to learners to improve learning.
 As higher education sectors build the capacity and implement learning analytics programs, it is important to understand the relative impact on the learner and teacher, in addition to the capacity for retention building.

 Ethical learning analytics is a collaboration between LACe members Lynne Roberts and Joel Howell, and the Director of Learning Futures David Gibson at Curtin.
+The project has received over $40,000 of funding from Curtin to evaluate student and staff involvement and use of learning analytics.
 The project recently published papers in Technology, Knowledge and Learning and Frontiers in Psychology.